TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/payload-formatters/_index.md

 <!--more-->

-In addition to the written instructions linked below, a video with instructions for creating Javascript and device repository payload formatters is available on [The Things Network youtube channel](https://youtu.be/4tii7MiD-yM).
+In addition to the written instructions linked below, a video with instructions for creating JavaScript and device repository payload formatters is available on [The Things Network YouTube channel](https://youtu.be/4tii7MiD-yM).

 <details><summary>Show video</summary>
 {{< youtube "4tii7MiD-yM" >}}